uutils/coreutils/README.md

 -----------------------------------------------

-uutils is an attempt at writing universal (as in cross-platform) CLI utils in [Rust](http://www.rust-lang.org).
-This repo is to aggregate the GNU coreutils rewrites.
+uutils is an attempt at writing universal (as in cross-platform) CLI utilities in [Rust](http://www.rust-lang.org).
+This repository is intended to aggregate GNU coreutils rewrites.

 Why?
 ----

-Many GNU, Linux and other utils are pretty awesome, and obviously [some](http://gnuwin32.sourceforge.net) [effort](http://unxutils.sourceforge.net) has been spent in the past to port them to Windows.
-However, those projects are either old, abandoned, hosted on CVS, written in platform-specific C, etc.
+Many GNU, Linux and other utilities are useful, and obviously [some](http://gnuwin32.sourceforge.net) [effort](http://unxutils.sourceforge.net) has been spent in the past to port them to Windows.
+However, those projects are either old and abandoned, are hosted on CVS (which makes it more difficult for new contributors to contribute to them), are written in platform-specific C, or suffer from other issues.

-Rust provides a good, platform-agnostic way of writing systems utils that are easy to compile anywhere, and this is as good a way as any to try and learn it.
+Rust provides a good, platform-agnostic way of writing systems utilities that are easy to compile anywhere, and this is as good a way as any to try and learn it.

 Requirements